Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 And I based my calculation on flights because those are the lion’s share of my emissions.
 Of course, that won’t be true for everyone, but considering my line of work and how much travel it entails/allows, it’s a fair assumption.

-(Of the 30 individual flights I took in 2022, most were for business travel – to destinations I wrote about for this blog, like Italy and Mississippi, or for professional conferences.
+(Of the 30 individual flights I took, most were for business travel – to destinations I wrote about for this blog, like Italy and Mississippi, or for professional conferences.
 Since there’s such a fine line between work and personal travel in my business, I included all of my flights in the calculation.)

 Sharing all of this information was part of my commitment to Tourism Declares A Climate Emergency.
 When I originally joined, in 2021, the premise of the “club” was that every member (mostly travel businesses, like tour companies) needed to calculate their emissions for a “base year,” (I used 2022), and then make a plan for how to reduce those emissions by 50%.